The IFA has funded a scholarship program since 1979; we continue to develop and co-ordinate different opportunities.

 Ready to apply?
 Start your application now.

-Closing date for applications to be advised.
+Closing date for applications is 30th May 2023.

 The rules and working of the scholarship are:

 Emily Wilson will be the first person to receive the IFA/Cranfield John Saull scholarship.
 Emily is an Aerospace Engineering Degree Apprentice within the UK Ministry of Defence (MOD).
 She is currently working in the DE&S Airworthiness Team at Defence Equipment & Support (DE&S), the procurement arm of the MOD.